 - The pattern used to create the basketweave effect is simply purling one block of stitches and then changing and knitting the next block.
 Once the pattern is established, like pictured, it’s really easy to continue.

-Here you can see the whole throw and what the full pattern looks like.
+Here you can see the whole throw and what the full pattern looks like (update: my throws turn out roughly 40″ x 45″ though yours may be different depending on the yarn you use).
 As you can see I don’t bother blocking these throws since they’re, well, throws that are usually folded, bunched up, or warming a lap.

 Quick Basketweave Knitted Throw